NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

 With this layout, knowing the content identifier/hash value for an object allows a client with sufficient privileges to directly retrieve the data object without the need to retrieve the metadata from Metacat first.
-But what our primary goal of obtaining both system metadata and file contents if we only had a PID?
+But what about our primary goal of obtaining both system metadata and file contents if we only had a PID?

 A mechanism is needed to store metadata about the object, including its persistent identifier (PID), other system metadata for the object, or extended metadata that we might want to include.
-So, in addition to data objects, the system supports storage for multiple metadata documents that are associated with a given PID, along with reference files that facilitate the relationship that exists with a given PID.
+So, in addition to data objects, the system supports storage for multiple metadata documents that are associated with a given PID, and the creation of reference files that facilitate the relationship that exists with a given PID.

-Multiple metadata documents can exist for a given PID, so these documents are stored by calculating the hash identifier of the `PID` + `formatId` (namespace).
-Reference files are created when objects are stored - and the process to do so can be separately invoked if the calling app cannot do it immediately.
+ Note: Reference files should be created when objects are stored - and the process to do so can be separately invoked if the calling app cannot do it immediately (like in the situation when it does not have a PID yet).

+**Other metadata types**:

+While we currently only have a need to access system metadata for each object, in the future we envision potentially including other metadata files that can be used for describing individual data objects.
+This might include package relationships and other annotations that we wish to include for each data file.

+All metadata documents will be stored in the metadata directory which is broken up into directory depths and widths as defined by a configuration file 'hashstore.yaml'.
+Each metadata document's file name is calculated using the SHA-256 hash of the `PID` + `formatId`.

 For example, given the PID `jtao.1700.1`, one can find the directory that contains all metadata documents related to the given pid by calculating the SHA-256 of that PID using::